 What are we looking for?

 Great storytelling.
 We would love the essay to be an enlightening, informative and engaging read.
 We would also like it to include analysis, context, and perspective, helping the reader explore and understand the social, ethical, and political implications of scientific advances and the scientific process.
+This year, we will also have available a few informative videos to help, which will feature experienced science journalists sharing some of their tips on what makes a compelling and impactful story.

 What should you write about?